Economics (M.S.)

 WHY CHOOSE UNH’S M.S.
 IN ECONOMICS PROGRAM?

-Nationally Ranked: Our M.S. in economics is ranked No. 33 in 2023 by TFE Times.
+Nationally Ranked: Our M.S. in economics is ranked No. 33 in 2024 by TFE Times.

 STEM Designated: Perfectly positioned for international students.
-With a STEM-designated focus, you will graduate from the M.S. in analytics economics program and be able to apply for a 24-month OPT STEM Extension to your 12-month Optional Practical Training Program (OPT) period, allowing you to work in the United States for up to 36 months after graduation with no additional visa requirement.
+With a STEM-designated focus, you will graduate from the M.S. in economics program and be able to apply for a 24-month OPT STEM Extension to your 12-month Optional Practical Training Program (OPT) period, allowing you to work in the United States for up to 36 months after graduation with no additional visa requirement.

 One Year: Finish this program in just one year, saving time and money.